Michee27/backend-developer-test/README.md

 Good luck, and we're looking forward to seeing your innovative solutions!
 Implementation of the user actions and integration features is considered mandatory for the assessment.
 The extra feature and the bonus questions are optional, but we encourage you to complete them as well, it will give you an additional edge over other candidates.

+## A Note on the Use of AI Tools

+In today's evolving tech landscape, AI tools such as ChatGPT and GitHub Copilot have become valuable resources for developers.
+We recognize the potential of these tools in aiding problem-solving and coding.
+While we do not prohibit the use of AI in this assessment, we encourage you to primarily showcase your own creativity and problem-solving skills.
+Your ability to think critically and design solutions is what we're most interested in.

+That said, if you do choose to utilize AI tools, we would appreciate it if you could share details about this in your submission.
+Include the prompts you used, how you interacted with the AI, and how it influenced your development process.
+This will give us additional insight into your approach to leveraging such technologies effectively.

+Remember, this assessment is not just about getting to the solution, but also about demonstrating your skills, creativity, and how you navigate and integrate the use of emerging technologies in your work.